tjingsheng/tp/docs/UserGuide.md

 | ![university-list-ui](images/UniversityListUi.png) |

 ### 4.3.2.
 Search a university by attributes: `university search`
-Searches all available partner universities, paginated if dataset is too huge.
+Searches universities with the same keyword, paginated if dataset is too huge.
 **Format**: `university search [university]`

 **Example:**